 Teenagers 14 and older are welcome at Canyon Ranch Lenox, a wellness retreat in the Berkshires of Western Massachusetts.
-With daily activities (think snowshoeing in the winter and canoeing in the summer), indoor and outdoor pools, a high ropes course, and even airport transfers included in the price, it’s a nearly all-inclusive option for a family vacation with teenagers.
+With daily activities (think snowshoeing in the winter and canoeing in the summer), indoor and outdoor pools, fitness center, a high ropes course, and even airport transfers included in the price, it’s a nearly all-inclusive option for a family vacation with teenagers.

 TRAVEL WITH TEENS: 10 All-Inclusive Resorts Even Teenagers Will Love

 Canyon Ranch is known for its outstanding spa experiences, so be sure to book a treatment for added pampering during your stay; travelers should also take advantage of the retreat’s unique wellness features, for instance aerial yoga classes and shiatsu massages.
 Canyon Ranch’s kitchen inspires even the most picky eaters, and the all-inclusive nature of your experience will encourage your teens to try something new (and healthy).
 Bonus: the resort’s cooking classes just might inspire your next weekly meal plan.
 The glorious Berkshire mountains and a bevy of fun college towns are nearby if you want to go off-property and explore.

 For a lakefront resort where you can enjoy a classic summer vacation with the kids, head to Tyler Family Place Resort on the shores of Lake Champlain in Vermont.
 The resort’s all-inclusive rates cover nightly accommodations (think cozy cottages or family suites with a separate bedroom for parents), most activities (land and water sports), and three meals per day (plus snacks).

 GROUP TRAVEL: 11 Guided Tour Companies with Trips around the World